 If you’ve been busy piecing strips since you saw Karen Lewis‘ brilliant strip quilt tutorial, we’ve got just the thing to use up those springy scraps.
-This easy and effective cushion is sure to inject a little stripy fun into your decor, and will coordinate with your new quilt like a dream!
-Take a look at more of Karen’s designs over at karenlewistextiles.com, or follow her on Instagram @karenlewistextiles.
+Inject a little stripy fun into your decor with this easy and effective cushion: it’s sure to coordinate with your new quilt like a dream!

 You will need

 - Print fabrics (red): two (2) fat sixteenth and one (1) fat eighth

 - Background fabric: 1⁄2yd

 - Backing fabric: 3⁄4yd